Priority Pass: The complete Australian guide

 Whether Priority Pass membership makes sense depends on your individual flying patterns and plans.
 Here are some scenarios to consider.

+- You take lots of international trips with different airlines.
 This is where Priority Pass hits the sweet spot.
 If you're not a dedicated frequent flyer with a single airline, then Priority Pass can be a good way to get lounge access whenever you fly.
 Just check that your favourite destinations do have lounges available in the right terminals for the airlines you use.

+- You regularly fly domestically in Australia.
 It's going to be hard to get good value from this, unless you're regularly flying between east coast cities on a mix of airlines.
 You'd be better off concentrating on a single airline (Qantas, Virgin or Rex) and paying for access to its lounge network.

+- You largely fly with a single airline or frequent flyer alliance.
 Again, in this case Priority Pass isn't going to make a lot of sense if that airline has its own lounge network.
 However, if you're regularly using a budget airline like AirAsia or Scoot, then Priority Pass could be an affordable way to add regular lounge visits.

+- You regularly fly business class or first class.
 Lounge access is usually provided with business-class tickets, so this may not represent the best-value choice.

 If you plan to sign up, some other issues to watch out for: